tencentyun/intlcloud-documents/yehe_doc/基础存储服务/对象存储/购买指南/免费额度_intl_en.md

 During the free tier term, you may still be charged for other fees, such as request fees and traffic fees.
 Therefore, the billing sequence varies by scenario.

 - By default, COS bills are settled in a pay-as-you-go manner.
-- If you are eligible for the free tier of STANDARD storage usage, then your bills will be settled in the order of **free tier** > **pay-as-you-go billing**, that is, you will be charged in a pay-as-you-go manner for the usage in excess of the free tier.
+- If you are eligible for the free tier of STANDARD storage usage, and have not purchased a resource pack, then your bills will be settled in the order of **free tier** > **pay-as-you-go billing**, that is, you will be charged in a **pay-as-you-go** manner for the usage in excess of the free tier.
+- If you are eligible for the free tier of STANDARD storage usage, and have purchased a resource pack, then during the validity period of the resource pack, your bills will be settled in the order of **free tier** > **purchased resource pack** > **pay-as-you-go billing**, that is, you will be charged in a **pay-as-you-go** manner for the usage in excess of the free tier and purchased resource pack.

 ## Troubleshooting

-If you have any questions about the free tier or your bills, see [Billing](https://intl.cloud.tencent.com/document/product/436/10373) or [contact us](https://intl.cloud.tencent.com/contact-sales).
+If you have any questions about the free tier or your bills, see [Billing](https://www.tencentcloud.com/document/product/436/10373) or [contact us](https://www.tencentcloud.com/contact-sales).